Playing Rules 2022

 - The umpire shall determine what jewelry is allowable on the playing field.

-- The only uniform requirement is that all team players on wear uniform shirts that are alike in color and style, possessing unique and visible numbers.
+- The only uniform requirement is that all team players wear uniform shirts that are alike in color and style, possessing unique and visible numbers.
 There are no hat requirements.
 Outer garments required due to medical reason or inclement weather will be allowed over regulation uniforms with notification to the opposing manager.

 - A player with prosthesis may use a wooden bat.